ElastiCache now supports Valkey, but I've tried to verify its benefits.

 If you migrate ElasticCache Redis running on r6g.large to ElastiCache Valkey on r7g.large,

-In terms of performanceApproximately 36% performance improvementIn addition to that, in terms of costIt will be about 14% cheaper
+In terms of performanceApproximately 36% performance improvementIn addition to that, in terms of costApproximately 14% cheaper。

-Please note that Valkey will be available from engine version 7.2 onwards, so you will need to first upgrade your existing ElastiCache Redis engine version to version 7 and confirm that it works.
+Please note that Valkey will be available from engine version 7.2 onwards, so you will need to upgrade your existing ElastiCache Redis engine version to version 7 and confirm that it works properly.

-This time, I compared Redis and Valkey on the assumption of purchasing node-based RIs, but it seems that serverless is also 33% cheaper, so I would like to consider which is more optimal, RI or serverless.
+This time, we compared Redis and Valkey assuming the purchase of node-based RIs, but it seems that serverless is also 33% cheaper, so we would like to consider which is more optimal: RI or serverless.